christian-cleberg/cleberg.net/content/blog/2022-07-01-git-server.md

 ```

 Once the main files are created and permissions are modified, we need create
-another directory called `html-converts` inside the `filters` directory.
-In this
+another directory called `html-converters` inside the `filters` directory.
+In
-new directory, we will `curl` another file that will convert Markdown to HTML.
+this new directory, we will `curl` another file that will convert Markdown to
+HTML.

 ```bash
 mkdir html-converters && cd html-converters